-A. Traditional Construction Activities Subject to this General Permit
+II.A.
+Traditional Construction Activities Subject to this General Permit

-This General Permit covers construction projects that include construction or land disturbing activities that result in a disturbance of one or more acres, or less than one acre but are part of a larger common plan of development or sale that totals one or more acres of land disturbance, such as the following:
+This General Permit covers construction projects that include construction or land disturbance activities that result in a disturbance of one or more acres, or less than one acre but are part of a larger common plan of development or sale that totals one or more acres of land disturbance, such as the following:

-Construction activity that includes, but is not limited to, clearing, grading, excavation, stockpiling, and demolition activities that expose or disturb soil.
+1. Construction activity that includes, but is not limited to, clearing, grading, excavation, stockpiling, and demolition activities that expose or disturb soil.

-Construction activity related to residential, commercial, or industrial development on lands currently used for agriculture including, but not limited to, the construction of buildings related to agriculture that are considered industrial pursuant to U.S. EPA regulations, such as dairy barns or food processing facilities;
+2. Construction activity related to residential, commercial, or industrial development on lands currently used for agriculture including, but not limited to, the construction of buildings related to agriculture that are considered industrial pursuant to U.S. EPA regulations, such as dairy barns or food processing facilities.

-Construction activity associated with oil and gas exploration, production, processing, or treatment operations or transmission facilities pursuant to 40 Code of Federal Regulations section 122.26(c)(1)(iii), which;
+3. Construction activity associated with oil and gas exploration, production, processing, or treatment operations or transmission facilities pursuant to 40 Code of Federal Regulations § 122.26(c)(1)(iii), which:

-Had a discharge of stormwater resulting in the discharge of a reportable quantity for which notification is or was required pursuant to 40 Code of Federal Regulations sections 117.21 or 302.6 at any time since November 16, 1987;
+a.
+Had a discharge of stormwater resulting in the discharge of a reportable quantity for which notification is or was required pursuant to 40 Code of Federal Regulations §§ 117.21 or 302.6 at any time since November 16, 1987;

-Had a discharge of stormwater resulting in the discharge of a reportable quantity for which notification is or was required pursuant to Code of Federal Regulations section 110.6 at any time since November 16, 1987; or
+b.
+Had a discharge of stormwater resulting in the discharge of a reportable quantity for which notification is or was required pursuant to Code of Federal Regulations § 110.6 at any time since November 16, 1987; or,

+c.
 Contributes to a violation of a water quality standard.

-B. Traditional Construction Activities Not Subject to this General Permit
+II.B.
+Traditional Construction Activities Not Subject to this General Permit